Last Updated on

 Assassin’s Creed: Odyssey is a sprawling marvel of a game.

 However, as with most of the Ubisoft games in the market, this too, happens to be quite taxing on the PC components.
 At first, most of the gamers were wondering if this is just related to poor optimization.
 But the truth is far from that.

 The game has one of the most realistic worlds that a game has to offer.
 This leads to some issues with the performance.
 This is not something that happens on the lower end GPUs, as even the higher end hardware does suffer from performance issues.

 Keeping that in mind, we are going to be looking at some of the best settings for Assassin’s Creed: Odyssey.
 This should help people who are looking to get the best performance out of the game without causing many issues.

 Anti-aliasing is an important option in most of the games available in the market.
 It allows the objects to have a smooth rendering and avoid any jags or bad image quality in general.
 Turning it on does get rid of those issues but in return, you need a good amount of CPU performance to get the most of the situation.

 Turning it off in Assassin’s Creed does give you a significant boost, so you should definitely consider turning that on.

-Assassin’s Creed Odyssey is sprawling with vistas that look gorgeous, to say the least.
-The good thing is that the game looks gorgeous, the bad thing is that it can take a toll on the graphics.
-So, if you really want to get the most of your performance, do opt for lowering these details.
+Assassin’s Creed Odyssey is sprawling with vistas that look gorgeous but if you really want to get the most of your performance, do opt for lowering these details.

-Textures do effect the game performance overall, however, the thing that you need to know about this setting is that the effect is not going to be as drastic.
-Which in return means that you don’t really have to worry about anything that might come in the way.
+Textures do effect the game performance overall but is not going to be as drastic, which in return means that you don’t really have to worry about anything that might come in the way.